B i o g r a p h y

 Bryan’s bluegrass quartet – Honeywagon – has: released 5 CDs to date, sold over 1.000,000 copies, over 1 Million collective YouTube views, over 4000 Facebook fans.
 Their CD “Green Day, Blue Grass” stayed on Billboard Magazine’s Bluegrass Top 10 chart for 18 months (peaking at #3) and was #6 on the Billboard Bluegrass sales chart.
 Their most recent release, produced, mixed, and engineered by Bryan, debuted at #11 on the Billboard Bluegrass Chart.

 Recently Bryan has been performing and touring in China with the world-renowned Erhu virtuoso Xiaohui Ma.
 Xiaohui Ma gained worldwide attention along with Yo-Yo Ma with the Oscar-winning soundtrack recording "Crouching Tiger Hidden Dragon".
 Bryan and Xiaohui performed in Shanghai for a televised Chinese New Year special that was seen by an estimated 900 million people throughout Euro-Asia.
 Bryan is the only Western artist ever to be inducted into the Chinese Cultural Heritage Guild.

-He also is a featured monthly columnist for Premiere Guitar Magazine, and has also profiled in Guitar Player Magazine, Flatpicking Guitar Magazine, Vintage Guitar Magazine, Billboard, and Mix Magazine.
+He also is a featured monthly print and video columnist for Premiere Guitar Magazine, and has also been profiled in Guitar Player Magazine, Flatpicking Guitar Magazine, Vintage Guitar Magazine, Billboard, and Mix Magazine.

 Professional Affiliations: NARAS/Grammy, Leadership Music, AES (Audio Engineering Society), IBMA (International Bluegrass Music Association).